ayezinhtun/1cng-protal-user-guide/docs/Networks/Guides For Apache CloudStack/VPC Network/Create VPC Network.md

 ### Create VPC Network

 - Choose the desired **Billing Cycle** for your VPC Network.
-You can choose either Hourly or Monthly cycle.
+VPC supports Hourly, Monthly, Quarterly, Semiannually, Yearly, Bi-annually, and Tri-annually billing cycles.
+- It also supports Date to Date, Fixed Calendar Month, Unfixed Calendar Month, Fixed Prorata, and Unfixed Prorata billing rules.
+- It offers multiple VPC packages with varying networking capabilities.
+This enables flexible network topologies to meet performance, security, and connectivity requirements.
 - Verify all the configuration details and review the price summary.
 Click on **Create VPC** to create the VPC network.

 ![alt text](images/vpc_networks_6.png)